-You’ve got five weeks left before Round 2 deadlines, and your MBA application timeline is starting to feel impossible.
+A strategic MBA application timeline made to help you survive December and submit your app for round 2.
+You’ve got five weeks left before MBA round 2 deadlines, and your MBA application timeline is starting to feel impossible.

 Round 2 deadlines are particularly evil since they’re perfectly timed to conflict with family obligations, additional festive stress, and holiday hangovers.
-BUT as long you’ve got a strategic MBA application timeline, you’ll be able to survive December and submit for Round 2.
+But as long as you’ve got a strategic MBA application timeline, you’ll be able to survive December and submit for round 2.

 MBA Application Timeline – Week 1

 In round 2 MBA applications, you still have to stick to some deadlines, and you should make your timeline.
 The best MBA programs in US are looking for excellent, creative, and analytical brains.
 Read through the entire application and make sure you plan for everything on it (don’t forget those short answers!).
 Make a timeline for yourself and stick to it.
 If you scramble at the end, you’re setting yourself up for disaster.
 Know exactly who your recommenders are and what your strategy is going to be.
 The top US and top European MBA programs require recommendation letters.
 Give your recommenders as much time as possible.
 After all, they’re doing you a huge favor.
 But don’t let them run the show.
 It’s up to you to coach your recommenders and make sure that their recommendations support your strategy and how you want to present yourself to the adcom.